SkySchermer/uweclang/Python Tutorial.md

 ### Generators

 Oftentimes, when operating on lists of data, you don't need access to the whole list at once to produce the results you want.
-Rather than storing a whole list of data in memory, you can store a function that looks up the next value and returns it when requested. *Generators Objects* are objects that implement this behavior.
+Rather than passing around a whole list of data in memory, you can pass a function that looks up the next value and returns it when requested. *Generators Objects* are objects that implement this behavior.

 For instance, in Python 3, if you try to print the results returned by the `map` function, you may get something like `<map object at 0x104ef8358>`.
 You can convert this to a list by calling `list` on it.
 In general, you want to avoid converting these objects to lists unless it is really necessary.
 Rather than converting it to a list, you could write: